luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 files) that will be used for compilation.
 We won't focus here on how to obtain this representation for your model, but be sure to check `official OpenVINO conversion guide <https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html>`__.

-To convert :code`custom_model.xml` and :code:`custom_model.bin`, we'll use `blobconverter cli <https://pypi.org/project/blobconverter/>`__ - our
+To convert :code`custom_model.xml` and :code:`custom_model.bin`, we'll use the `blobconverter cli <https://pypi.org/project/blobconverter/>`__ - our
-tool that utilizes `Online MyriadX blob converter <http://luxonis.com:8080/>`__ to perform conversion.
+tool that utilizes `Online MyriadX blob converter <http://luxonis.com:8080/>`__ to perform the conversion.
 No local OpenVINO installation is needed in this case, as all of the dependencies are already installed on the server.
-If your model is in TensorFlow or Caffe format, you can still use our tool for conversion, you'll have to use different input flags and sometimes provide a custom model optimizer args (:ref:`Read more <Converting model to MyriadX blob>`)
+If your model is in TensorFlow or Caffe format, you can still use our tool for conversion, just note that you'll have to use different input flags and sometimes provide a custom model optimizer args (:ref:`Read more <Converting model to MyriadX blob>`)